flexera-public/policy_templates/cost/google/cloud_sql_idle_instance_recommendations/README.md

-# Google Idle Persistent Disk Recommender
+# Google Cloud SQL Idle Instance Recommender

 ## What it does